 March 20 1995 Sarin nerve gas attack on the Tokyo subway by the Aum Shinrikyo cult.
 12 people killed and hundreds sickened.

-1999 Novelist, and right-winger, Shintaro Ishihara elected governor of Tokyo.
+1999 Right-wing politician and author, Shintaro Ishihara elected governor of Tokyo.

 July 2000 Mt.
-Oyama on Miyakejima Island (an island used as a penal colony during the Edo era) erupts, forcing the evaculation of all residents.
+Oyama on Miyakejima Island (an island used as a penal colony during the Edo era) erupts, forcing the evacuation of all residents.

 2000 The Oedo Subway Line opens.